-1. Children are the heart of the school, each one an individual and deserving the best that we can offer.
-This school will offer the best education in the best possible environment.
-This will take place through a whole school approach with everyone feeling involved in decision making and ownership.
-The people who work here will take responsibility for the daily happenings of school life as well as aspects of management, achieving job satisfaction and high motivation.
+Children are the heart of our school, each one valued as an individual and deserving of the best.
+Our school provides a rich, stimulating learning environment.
+This takes place through a whole school approach with everyone involved in decision making and ownership.
+Everyone who works in our school takes responsibility for daily school life through high motivation and commitment.

-Children’s work will be carefully planned, monitored and continually assessed in order to provide the best teaching and learning environment possible so that the work is always matched to a child’s ability.
+Children’s overall education is carefully planned, monitored and continually assessed in order to provide the best teaching and learning opportunities possible, so that learning provides appropriate support and challenge.

-There will be a willingness to move forward and accept necessary change coupled with continual evaluation of organisation, teaching methods and curriculum content.
+There is a drive to move forward and embrace change along with ongoing evaluation of organisation, teaching methods and curriculum content to achieve!

-8. We aim to do this in an atmosphere of mutual respect with the whole school community working together to achieve a high quality of teaching and learning.
-Supporting this is the commitment to promoting the health of both children and staff through all aspects of school life.
-This is to ensure the well being of all in the community and supports our drive to include all.
+- 8) We aim to do this in an atmosphere of mutual respect with the whole school community working together to achieve a high quality of teaching and learning.
+We aim to embed ICT in all aspects of learning, supporting children and adults in the 21st Supporting this is the commitment to promoting the health of both children and staff through all aspects of school life.
+This is to ensure the well-being of all in the community and supports our drive to include all.